google/flax/docs_nnx/index.rst

 ----

+Flax delivers an **end-to-end and flexible user experience for researchers who use JAX with neural networks**.
+Flax exposes the full power of `JAX <https://jax.readthedocs.io>`__.

-**Flax NNX is a simplified API that makes it easier to create, inspect, debug, and analyze neural networks in JAX.** It has first class support for Python reference semantics, allowing users to express their models using regular Python objects.
-Flax NNX is an evolution of the previous Flax Linen APIs, and it takes years of experience to bring a simpler and more user-friendly experience.
+At its core is **Flax NNX, a simplified API that makes it easier to create, inspect, debug, and analyze neural networks in JAX.** It has first class support for Python reference semantics, allowing users to express their models using regular Python objects.
+Flax NNX is an evolution of the previous Flax Linen APIs, and it took years of experience to bring a simpler and more user-friendly experience.

 .. note::
-   Flax Linen is not going to be deprecated in the near future as most of our users still rely on this API, however new users are encouraged to use Flax NNX.
+   Flax Linen API is not going to be deprecated in the near future as most of our users still rely on this API, however new users are encouraged to use Flax NNX.
    For existing Linen users to move to NNX, check out the `evolution guide <guides/linen_to_nnx.html>`_.

 Features